webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ```

 The SHUTDOWN Chunk starts a graceful shutdown of the SCTP association.
-Each agent informs the remote the last TSN it sent.
+Each agent informs the remote of the last TSN it sent.
 This ensures
 that no packets are lost.
 WebRTC doesn't do a graceful shutdown of
 the SCTP association.
 You need to tear down each data channel yourself
 to handle it gracefully.